hvrI/hvrI/README.md

 Hurl
 </h1>
 <p align="center">
 Hello there!
-I'm hurl and I'm a Python Programmer.
+I'm hurl and I like to code.
 </p>

 ***